How to Store Your Leather Bags Properly

 • Ensure adequate ventilation.
 Leather needs good ventilation to prevent the buildup of musty odors and moisture.
 Maintaining good air circulation helps keep the leather fresh and prevents mold or mildew growth.

 • Avoid airtight containers.
-Storing leather bags in sealed containers for protection may be tempting, but airtight containers can trap moisture and promote mold, so avoid them.
+While it may be tempting to store leather bags in sealed containers for protection, airtight containers can trap moisture and promote mold, so they should be avoided.
 Breathable bags are a better choice.

 PROTECTION FROM DUST AND DEBRIS